heart

 Research Question

-Does sustained interaction with a tangible, biomimetic heart that beats in real time with a person’s own heart improve perceptual clarity of heartbeat?
+Does holding a biomimetic heart that physically beats in sync with a person’s heartbeat impact their ability to perceive their own heartbeat?

 Experiment Design